 - Heel Realization: Old starts realizing that he's working for the bad guy after King Radical uses a giant robot to kill quite a lot of people.
 But after some thought (and after seeing his crush supports the plan), he decides to continue supporting it.

-- Ignored Epiphany: He briefly feels bad about helping King Radical when his boss enacts a plan that will kill millions of people, but is swayed back by Hortense.
+- Ignored Epiphany: He briefly feels bad about helping King Radical when his boss enacts a plan that will kill billions of people, but is swayed back by Hortense.

 - Punny Name: Old McDonald had a farm, EE-I-EE-I-O!

 - Redemption Equals Death: Old defected from King Radical's forces and began to help out his original, but was stabbed through the chest with a chainsaw and died in Dr. McNinja's arms shortly afterwards.

 - Revenge: Due to his increasing insanity and his resentment towards his original for continuing to live a life that was once his, he decides to kill him.

 - She Is Not My Girlfriend: Dr. McNinja accuses Old of working for King Radical because he is now together with Hortense.
 Old says they're not, but both of them are clearly quite flustered by the accusation.
 He also reacts awkwardly when Hortense muses on the losers of their world being replaced with hunks, and repeatedly demonstrates that he has some romantic inclinations towards her.

 - Doc reveals that because Old was cloned from him before he broke up with Hortense, he never had a chance to get over her like regular Doc did.

 - The Evil Genius: Of Radical's Doc revenge squad.
 He knows the Doctor better than the others and is a Stealth Expert.